mysticmind/reversemarkdown-net/README.source.md

 <sup><a href='/src/ReverseMarkdown.Test/Snippets.Usage.verified.txt#L1-L1' title='Snippet source file'>snippet source</a> | <a href='#snippet-Snippets.Usage.verified.txt' title='Start of snippet'>anchor</a></sup>
 <!-- endSnippet -->

-The conversion can be customized:
+The conversion can also be customized:

 <!-- snippet: UsageWithConfig -->
 <a id='snippet-usagewithconfig'></a>